MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/tasks/cancel-product-receipt-with-linked-item.md

 ## Cancelling a product receipt with a linked item requirement

 This task uses the USSI data set.
-To cancel a product reciept with a linked item requirement, follow these steps.
+To cancel a product receipt with a linked item requirement, follow these steps.

 1. In the navigation pane, go to **Modules > Project management and accounting > Projects > All projects**.
 2. In the list, select the project.